 - Emphasize the trajectory of your recent and future research.

 - Draw a connection between the work you’ve already done, either as part of your dissertation or in lab/fieldwork, and your plans for future research.

 - Explain why your current project is important and demonstrates that your future research will follow logically from what you have done, and that it will be different, important, and innovative.

 - Present your research history and future research plans in terms accessible to generalists in your discipline.

 As part of your application you will, in all likelihood, be asked to submit a writing sample.
 The writing sample provides a search committee with an in-depth picture of how you think and argue, as well as your ability to express your ideas in lucid prose.
 Do not underestimate its importance.
 When choosing a writing sample, make sure it is relevant to the position for which you are applying.
 If the department is looking for a medievalist, don’t send a piece on contemporary fiction simply because you’ve written or published one.
-Departments want to see how you negotiate the texts and critical and theoretical polemics of the particular field for which
+Departments want to see how you negotiate the texts and critical and theoretical arguments of the particular field.